 Women's Cannabis Chamber of Commerce

-Alexis Berends Visionary Officer
+Alexis Berends

 Alexis Berends job title is Chief Visionary Officer at Union Chill Cannabis Company llc.
 In Lambertville, NJ.
 The title fits her.